oat-sa/taohub-articles/forge/Documentation for core components/internationalization.md

 ## Extension Locales

 In TAO, a *Locale* is the definition of all *messages* to be translated for a given TAO Extension.
 Indeed, the internationalization process applies to each TAO Extension.
 Any translation description files are located in the */locales* directory of the Extension to be translated.
 In this */locales* folder you will find a directory dedicated to each language.
-The directory name for a language contained in the */locales* directory is actually is a combination of the [two letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and a [two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (e.g. *fr-LU* for *French* as used in *Luxemburg*) and will be used as a unique identifier for this locale across extensions.
+The directory name for a language contained in the */locales* directory is actually is a combination of the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and a [region code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (e.g. *fr-LU* for *French* as used in *Luxemburg*) and will be used as a unique identifier for this locale across extensions.

 ### Locale Structure